 The instructors at Montana Center for Horsemanship are uniquely qualified to teach Natural Horsemanship, with decades of experience shared among them.
 They work with students and horses on an individual basis to determine the most effective and enjoyable learning opportunities for both.

-Eric Hoffmann is the head instructor at La Cense Montana.
+Eric Hoffmann is the head instructor at the Montana Center for Horsemanship, La Cense Montana.
 He has taught the natural horsemanship classes at Montana Western since 2008.
-In the classes Hoffmann teaches you can learn the importance of getting your horses to work more willingly in order to accomplish a task or job.
-As a student of Hoffmann's you will gain the confidence and knowledge that will give you readiness for a future career in the equine industry.
+In the classes that Hoffmann teaches, students learn the importance of getting their horses to work more willingly with them, in order to accomplish a task or job.
+As a student of Hoffmann's you will gain the confidence and the knowledge that will give you optimum readiness for a future career in the equine industry or equine fields.
 Hoffmann holds an A.A.S. in Equine Management and Training from Laramie County Community College.
-He earned a Bachelor of Science in Agriculture Education from the University of Wyoming and also received a Master’s degree in Agriculture Education from Montana State University.
+He earned a Bachelor of Science degree in Agriculture Education from the University of Wyoming and also received a Master’s degree in Agriculture Education from Montana State University.

 Iola Else, Montana Western‘s accomplished rodeo coach, also brings her lifelong knowledge of and experience with horses to Montana Western‘s equine studies program.
-In addition to supervising natural horsemanship courses, Else teaches facilities management and young-horse starting and development.
-She is the campus’ liaison to the La Cense Montana ranch where the courses in natural horsemanship are conducted.
+In addition to supervising natural horsemanship courses, Else teaches Facilities Management and Young-horse Starting and Development.
+She is the campus’ liaison to the Montana Center for Horsemanship, La Cense Montana ranch where the courses in natural horsemanship are conducted.

 Dr. Layne Carlson has been teaching Equine Science classes at UMW since 2009.
-Prior to then he owned and operated a very busy three veterinarian mixed animal practice in Southwestern Montana for many years.
-He brings real life experience to the classroom and provides "hands on" opportunities for the students.
+Prior to this, he owned and operated a busy three veterinarian mixed animal practice in Southwestern Montana for many years.
+Dr. Carlson brings real life experience to the classroom and provides "hands on" opportunities for the students.
 His students perform necropsies, palpate and artificially inseminate a mare, learn about equine dentistry, perform lameness exams and practice equine bandage application along with many other procedures applicable in the equine world.